 - Someone with low energy

 Notice that none of these people have any intention of weight loss surgery.
-However, someone reading about additional benefits of weight loss surgery from someone that experienced it (post number 2) is a very targeted potential patient.
+However, someone reading about the additional benefits of weight loss surgery from someone that experienced it (post number 2) is a very targeted potential patient.

-When Cognitive FX, a concussion treatment center in Utah, shifted their content strategy to focus on customer content fit, they grew the blog from about 500 to 70,000 page views per month and increased content-driven consultations from zero to over 60 per month.
+When Cognitive FX, a concussion treatment center in Utah, shifted its content strategy to focus on customer content fit, they grew the blog from about 500 to 70,000 page views per month and increased content-driven consultations from zero to over 60 per month.
 In fact, content is responsible for about 50% of their overall consultations per month.

 Ask the doctor to make a list of key questions that most patients bring to their consultations to ensure your content answers very specific questions that most patients with purchase intent ask.